 - After checking out equipment, the patron has until the end of the business day to return the equipment.

-- For all damaged, lost, or stolen equipment that is not returned, a replacement charge will be collected; charges vary depending on equipment.
+- For all damaged, lost, or stolen equipment that is not returned, a replacement fee will be collected; fees vary depending on equipment.

 - A fine invoice will be filled out and responsible parties will have seven days to pay the fee to avoid losing access to the Malley Center.